bbyars/mountebank/README.md

 advertising page, those tests will fail.
 I suggest that, under such circumstances, you talk to your ISP and let them know that their policies are causing mountebank tests to fail.
 You can also set the environment variable `MB_AIRPLANE_MODE=true`, which will avoid tests requiring your DNS resolver.

-## Support

-I make a good faith effort to monitor conversations in the [mountebank Google group](https://groups.google.com/g/mountebank-discuss).
-Given that mountebank is a free tool freely maintained in my (increasingly limited) free time, I make no promises about response time (or responses at all).

-## Contributing

-Contributions are welcome!
-Some tips for contributing are in the [CONTRIBUTING.md](https://github.com/bbyars/mountebank/blob/master/CONTRIBUTING.md).

 [npm-badge]: https://nodei.co/npm/mountebank.png?downloads=true&downloadRank=true&stars=true
 [npm]: https://www.npmjs.com/package/mountebank